All Episodes

 You know, you said that what does Barack have to say to relate to African Americans?

-Because I've heard from black Americans that he that what he's saying doesn't relate to them, that his life experiences are not theirs, and that they're not very happy about him being extolled by the white media.
+Because I've heard from black Americans that what he's saying doesn't relate to them, that his life experiences are not theirs, and that they're not very happy about him being extolled by the white media.

 But in that case, President Bush's experience, he has an upper income background.